chemgeeklian/Practice-set/README.md

-﻿This is a repository of my coding practice, including some trials.
+﻿ I made this repository to record my coding practice, mainly written in Python.